The UPS: 1999 (continued) • The Skudder

-The woman hesitates, then when Marissa doesn’t move, she leans past her, through the doorway to flip a switch.
+The woman hesitates, looking down at the signature.
+“You got a name.
+‘Stead of just an X…” She falls silent.
+After a second, she makes a Hm! sound, and when Marissa doesn’t move, she leans past her, through the doorway to flip a switch.
 As she does so, the light falls briefly across a face that may or may not be covered in the same silken hair as her arms; a thick, silver braid swings forward, then back as she straightens.
 The metal overhead door scrolls up.

 The driver strides back to her truck, opens the rear doors, steps into the cargo hold.
 Seconds later, a heavy drum bearing the red label SAME DAY DELIVERY has been wheeled out and deposited just inside, the dock door is closing again, and the driver is descending the stone steps of the dock, headed for the truck cab.

 “Thanks,” Marissa calls after her, but the woman does not pause.
 Something desperate inside Marissa makes her run to the end of the dock, just as the driver is climbing up into her seat.
 “Hey, can I talk to you?”